-1) Dual domain mesh relaxation: The dual mesh $\mathcal{M}{\mathcal{F}}^ =$ $(\mathcal{V}{\mathcal{F}}^, \mathcal{K}^)$ has n_f^s vertices, where each dual vertex \mathbf{v}i^ corresponds to the face t_i^s in the primal domain mesh (see Fig. 6(a)).
+The dual mesh $\mathcal{M}{\mathcal{F}}^ = (\mathcal{V}{\mathcal{F}}^, \mathcal{K}^)$ has n_f^s vertices, where each dual vertex \mathbf{v}i^ corresponds to the face t_i^s in the primal domain mesh (see Fig. 6a).
 Two dual vertices are connected by an edge whenever the corresponding primal faces are neighbors (share an edge in the primal mesh).
-If the primal mesh is a closed manifold triangle mesh, the dual mesh will have only regular vertices of degree 3.
-Therefore, the dual mesh has an ideal regular connectivity, and constructing an LS-mesh based on this connectivity facilitates near equilateral elements [31].
-Moreover, pinching and fold-over artifacts can be thus largely avoided or eliminated, as illustrated in Fig. 6(b-c).
-To take advantage of these properties, we alternate between template fitting in the dual domain and in the primal domain.
-The dual-domain fitting takes care of inner fairness and the primal domain enables better fitting of features (as described later in Sec.
-IV-B2).
+If the primal mesh is a closed manifold triangle mesh, the dual mesh will only only regular vertices of degree 3.
+Therefore, the dual mesh has an ideal regular connectivity, and constructing an LS-mesh based on this connectivity facilitates near-equilateral elements [31].
+Moreover, pinching and foldover artifacts can be thus largely avoided or eliminated, as illustrated in Figs. 6b, 6c).
+To take the advantage of these properties, we alternate between template fitting in the dual domain and in the primal domain.
+The dual-domain fitting takes care of inner fairness and the primal domain enables better fitting of features (as described later in Section 4.2.2).
 It is theoretically possible to achieve the fitting result by integrating the concept of dual Laplacian into primal domain and solving everything in one step.
-However, due to large constraint sets and complex weighting mechanisms (described latter), the error of this integrated system may potentially not be propagated smoothly in practice.
+However, due to large constraint sets and complex weighting mechanisms (described later), the error of this integrated system may potentially not be propagated smoothly in practice.
 Therefore, we solve the problem in two separate stages.